 Robyn Choi (LPGA Photo)

-She concluded her 2023 season on the Epson Tour by securing the 12th position on the Money List, narrowly missing the opportunity to secure an LPGA card by just two spots.
+Choi, a player on the Epson Tour, concluded the 2023 season by securing the 12th position on the Money List, narrowly missing the opportunity to secure an LPGA card by just two spots.
 Since LPGA cards are awarded to the top 10 finishers, she returned to Q-School to continue her pursuit of earning a coveted spot on the LPGA Tour.

 ABOUT THE LPGA Qualifying Series - Final Stage